buggyrace/buggy-race-about/docs/hosting/heroku.md

   you're normally running from), and click **Deploy branch**

-You don't need to do a Git pull because Heroku always gets the latest version of the branch you've specified (and we always make sure the head of the `main` branch is the latest working version).
+You don't need to do a Git pull because Heroku always gets the latest version of the branch you've specified (and we always make sure the head of our `main` branch is the latest working version).

 See also this information about [setting up nightly backups on Heroku](../running/database-backup#heroku-backups).